taiyuetu/phpprojects/v1.1.2-psi-system/README.md

   shape.
 Once you understand one, you understand all of them — and adding a new master-data type is a copy-paste-rename exercise.
-- **Single source of truth for stock.** All stock changes — whether from a purchase, a sale, or a manual product edit — flow through `Product::increaseStock()` / `Product::decreaseStock()`, which always write a row to `inventory_transactions`.
+- **Single source of truth for stock.** All stock changes — whether from a purchase arrival, a sale, or a manual product edit — flow through `Product::increaseStock()` / `Product::decreaseStock()`, which always write a row to `inventory_transactions`.
 That's what powers the ledger, the dashboard's "recent movements," and the per-product history — for free, from one code path.
+Purchase arrivals are tracked separately in `purchase_arrivals`, allowing multiple partial deliveries per order.
 - **Plain SQL, no ORM magic.** `Model::raw()` lets any model run a hand-written query for joins/aggregates without fighting a query builder.
 You can always see exactly what SQL runs.